 Influenza vaccine live intranasal contains live, attenuated (cold-adapted) influenza virus types A and B,1 and is prepared by culturing live attenuated influenza virus reassortants in specific pathogen-free eggs.1

-Intranasal live influenza vaccine for the 2015–2016 influenza season is a quadrivalent vaccine containing 2 influenza type A antigens (H1N1 and H3N2) and 2 influenza type B antigens.1 558 561 Quadrivalent formulations may offer improved protection against circulating influenza B since they contain antigens representing both the B/Yamagata and B/Victoria lineages and it has been difficult during some recent influenza seasons to predict which lineage would predominate.100 112
+Intranasal live influenza vaccine 2016–2017 is a quadrivalent vaccine containing 2 influenza type A antigens (H1N1 and H3N2) and 2 influenza type B antigens (B/Yamagata lineage and B/Victoria lineage).1

 Influenza vaccines stimulate active immunity to influenza virus strains represented in the vaccines.1